-During and after the Korean War, thousands of mixed race children were fathered then abandoned by American GIs.
-They comprised the first generation of Korean orphans to be raised in the racially polarized West.
-Now many are searching for their birth families, initiating unexpected discoveries about self, family, race, and culture.
+During and after the Korean War, thousands of mixed-race children were abandoned by their American GI fathers, stigmatized by Korean society, and sent to be adopted by couples in the West.
+Today many are searching for their original families, initiating unexpected discoveries about self, family, race, and culture.
+Relative Strangers follows their stories, uncovering the racial and social inequalities of the world’s largest international adoption program, and its impact on individuals and societies.

 Get the latest updates from Mu Films!